RAISING

 Our Philosophy

-We’re not here to push perfection or promote empty body positivity — we’re here to give families real tools to raise kids who respect their bodies and know how to care for them.
+We’re not here to promote empty body positivity.
+We’re here to give families real tools to raise kids who respect their bodies and know how to care for them.
 That means teaching our children (and reminding ourselves) that how we treat our bodies matters.
-What we put into them, how we move them, how we rest, and how we handle stress — these choices impact not just how we feel today, but how our bodies function for a lifetime.
+What we put into them, how we move them, how we rest, and how we handle stress.
+These choices impact not just how we feel today, but how our bodies function for a lifetime.
 And, while calling foods "bad" or "good" only hurts our kids, we do believe that some foods are more nutrient-dense (and provide fuel more efficiently and effectively for growing bodies).

 At the same time, we reject the idea that health is defined by size or that worth is something to be earned through weight loss or restriction.
 Instead, we focus on building a foundation of body literacy and emotional awareness — where kids grow up understanding what their bodies need, not just what the world says they should look like.